 The Contractor shall provide a self-feeding plain paper photo copying/printer machine, which is capable of making at least fifteen copies per minute and have color copying capability.
 Maximum size of original shall be 11" x 17" and copy paper size shall be 5-1/2" x 8-1/2" to 11" x 17" with standard intermediate sizes.
 The copier/printer machine shall have an automated document feeder capable of feeding a stack of up to 25 originals ranging in size from 5-1/2" x 8-1/2" to 11" x 17".
 The copy/printer machine shall have two standard paper cassettes accommodating paper sizes of 5-1/2" x 8-1/2" to 11" x 17".
-Each cassette shall accept 250 sheets for a total of 500 sheets of paper capacity and have a single sheet bypass for manual copying onto special stock not in paper cassettes and shall be capable of zoom magnification / reduction form 70% to 150% in 1% increments.
+Each cassette shall accept 250 sheets for a total of 500 sheets of paper capacity and have a single sheet bypass for manual copying onto special stock not in paper cassettes and shall be capable of using paper sizes of 5-1/2" x 8-1/2" to 11" x 17".
+The copier/printer machine shall be capable of zoom magnification / reduction form 70% to 150% in 1% increments.
 The copier/printer machine shall have sorting capabilities.
 The Contractor shall supply all necessary supplies and a roll around stand.
 The Contractor shall maintain all furnished equipment in good working condition and shall provide replacement equipment due to breakage, damage, or theft within five working days.
 This copier/printer shall have capabilities to connect to the internet to serve as a network printer.